giovannibaratta/TerraApprove/jekyll/README.md

 ## Global rules

-The application supports global rules that can be used to mark all the resources without specifying a decorator.
+The application supports global rules that affect all the resources in the code base without the need to mark all the resources with a decorator.
 The rules must be added to the `.terraapprove.yaml` file in the root folder of the codebase.

+The supported rules are:
+* matching a list of actions
+* matching a list of provider types

-### Standard mode
+### Matching actions in standard mode

-When using the standard mode, The `requireApproval` parameter can be used to specify the list of actions that always require approval.
+When using the standard mode, the `requireApproval.allResource.actions` parameter can be used to specify the list of actions that always require approval.
 If in the plan there is at least one resource that specify on the action listed in the parameter, the application will exit with code `1` indicating that an approval is required.

 ```yaml
 .terraapprove.yaml